2015–16 BYU Cougars men's basketball team

-The 2015–16 BYU Cougars men's basketball team represents Brigham Young University in the 2015–16 NCAA Division I men's basketball season.
-It is head coach Dave Rose's eleventh season at BYU and the Cougars fifth season in the West Coast Conference.
-The Cougars once again play their home games at the Marriott Center.
+The 2015–16 BYU Cougars men's basketball team represented Brigham Young University in the 2015–16 NCAA Division I men's basketball season.
+It was head coach Dave Rose's eleventh season at BYU and the Cougars fifth season in the West Coast Conference.
+The Cougars once again played their home games at the Marriott Center.

 As a result of a scandal surrounding inappropriate benefits received by BYU starting guard Nick Emery from a BYU booster, the NCAA vacated all of BYU's wins for the 2015–16 and 2016–17 seasons with the exception of a 2015 win over Weber State in which Nick Emery did not play.

 Before the season

 Departures

 Ten individuals left the BYU program following the 2014–15 season—four players graduated (including BYU's all-time scoring leader Tyler Haws), two others transferred, and three more left for missions and are expected to return in 2017–18.
 The remaining individual was assistant coach Mark Pope, who left to become the new head coach at Utah Valley.